Free Grace United: History

+2023 and 2024 saw churches in Liberia, Bangladesh, and India, as well as several more in Minnesota and Iowa, join the family of FGU churches.
+FGU churches outside of the United States are considered part of Free Grace Global, and are individually led by native pastors.
+These pastors are biblically trained and spiritually supported by other pastors in the FGU family, either locally or remotely.

+In 2024, the curriculum for Free Grace Bible College (FGBC) was translated into five other languages, and FGBC campuses were established in several Free Grace Global Churches.
+FGBC also launched a third program: the Certificate in Advanced Theological Studies.

 Ministries and outreach

 Free Grace Bible College

 Free Grace Bible College (formerly known as The Crossing College) began in 2013 to provide an opportunity for people to grow in their faith.
 This is a church-based college that meets once a week.
-Courses teach Biblical and Theological Studies, Leadership and Ministry Training, Personal Development and Spiritual Formation, and Internship through two programs: a Diploma in Biblical Studies or an associate degree in Christian Leadership and Ministry.
+Courses teach Biblical and Theological Studies, Leadership and Ministry Training, Personal Development and Spiritual Formation, and Internship through three programs: a Diploma in Biblical Studies, an Associates in Christian Leadership and Ministry, and a Certificate in Advanced Theological Studies.

 TWIRL

 In 2010, Pastor Kelly Dykstra started TWIRL, the first women's ministry at Free Grace United.
 According to the church's website, "The purpose of TWIRL is to thrill the women of Free Grace United (and their friends) with the truth of their unique design from God, and to move them to TWIRL – with open arms, generous hearts, and meaningful friendships that together will change the world."
 Through TWIRL, the women of Free Grace United joined to support the A21 Campaign to help in efforts to abolish human trafficking and the sex slave trade.
 They have also raised money for various local and global initiatives.